jokereactive/jokereactive/_projects/swarath.md

 special:
 technology: ROS, C++, Design Patterns
 period: May'15-present
 excerpt: Currently a member of IIIT-Delhi’s core team in the Driver Less Challenge by Mahindra.
-Lead a team of 2 and designed the Test Bench and Perception Module in ROS/C++.
+Led a team of 2 and designed the Test Bench and Perception Module in ROS/C++.
 ---
 This page will be updated soon!